Muzietto/geieslists/README.md

 FOLLOWING UP: LAMBDA CALCULUS
 -----------------------------
-The logical follow-up of this project is [khepri-lambda](https://github.com/Muzietto/khepri-lambda), which presents a fairly comprehensive implementation of lambda calculus as a whole.
+The logical follow-up of this project is to present a comprehensive implementation of lambda calculus as a whole.

+This has been done in two contexts:

+ * [es6-lambda-calculus](https://github.com/Muzietto/es6-lambda-calculus), which uses the EcmaScript 6 arrow notation
-However, it forces the reader to switch to another, a lot more expressive, JavaScript dialect.
+ * [khepri-lambda](https://github.com/Muzietto/khepri-lambda), which brings the reader to yet another, a lot more expressive, JavaScript dialect

 DEBITS AND CREDITS
 ------------------